juracyjunior/ambev/README.md

 - The project uses AutoMapper for object mapping and FluentValidation for input validation.

+## Database

+- Create a PostgreSQL database and execute the script: `database/ambev.sql`.

 ---

 Feel free to reach out for any questions or issues!